“Open Rates should not be considered the ultimate metric to track for your Email Campaigns.”

-Now hear me out before the Email Marketing fanatics among you come around with pitchforks citing blasphemy.
-I am not advocating a complete ignorance of Open rates for your Email Campaigns, but trying to check on other metrics as well depending on what is important for success among your business objectives.
+Now, hear me out before the Email Marketing fanatics among you come around with pitchforks citing blasphemy.
+I am not advocating a complete ignorance of Open rates for your Email Campaigns but trying to check on other metrics as well, depending on what is essential for success among your business objectives.

 The conversation went on as below:

 Me: But what are the engagement metrics for your campaigns?

 Marketer: 25% Open rates for our emails with excellent domain health.

 Me: What is the CTR rate?